Wembley Stadium (1923): International fixtures

 Prior to the 1923 Wembley stadium, international football games had been played by England at various stadia.
 Most early internationals (including the first ever international football match (1870)) were played at The Oval, which opened in 1845 as the home ground of Surrey County Cricket Club and would in 1880 host the first Test match played in England.
 For the first 27 years, the only International England games played at Wembley were fixtures against Scotland, with other games played elsewhere until 1951.
 The first team other than Scotland to face England at the venue was Argentina.
 In 1956 and 1971, it was the venue of the home matches of the Great Britain national football team for the qualification matches to the Summer Olympic Games against Bulgaria.

 In 1966, it was the leading venue of the FIFA World Cup.
 It hosted nine matches, including the final, where tournament hosts England won 4–2 after extra time against West Germany.
 Seven years later, Wembley was the venue for a specially arranged friendly between teams called "The Three" and "The Six" to celebrate the United Kingdom joining the European Economic Community.
 The match finished 2–0 to "The Three".

 In 1996, it was the principal venue of UEFA Euro 1996, hosting all of England's matches, as well as the tournament's final, where Germany won the UEFA European Championship for a third time after defeating the Czech Republic 2–1 with the first international golden goal in football history.
-Germany had earlier defeated England on penalties in the semi-final after a 1–1 draw, with Gareth Southgate missing a penalty for England in the shoot-out.
+Germany had earlier defeated England on penalties in the semi-final after a 1–1 draw, with Gareth Southgate having his penalty saved against England in the shoot-out.

 England's final two competitive matches played at the stadium resulted in 0–1 defeats for England to Scotland and Germany respectively.
 The first defeat was in the play off for the Euro 2000 qualifiers in November 1999, but England still went through as they won the other leg 2–0 at Hampden Park.
-However, the final match at Wembley was the opening qualifier for the 2002 World Cup, and defeat prompted the resignation of England manager Kevin Keegan at the end of the match after just 18 months in charge.
+However, the final match at Wembley was the opening qualifier for the 2002 World Cup, and defeat prompted the resignation of England manager Kevin Keegan at the end of the match after 18 months in charge.